KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `iPadOS`.

-KeyboardKit Pro is a license-based plug-in that extends KeyboardKit with more locales and pro features.
+[KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `iPadOS` using `SwiftUI`.
+KeyboardKit Pro is a license-based plug-in that extends KeyboardKit with pro features.

-[Visit the KeyboardKit website][Licenses] for more information about the license and how to purchase one.
+Visit the [KeyboardKit website][Licenses] for more information about how to obtain a Pro license.